 - A normal credit check is done on the customer

 What does this mean?
-If the status is 0, you should just wait until the invoice status is updated to either 1 or 5.
+If the status is 0 or 6, you should just wait until the invoice status is updated to either 1 or 5.
 The invoice can’t be activated unless the invoice’s status is 1.
-This means that the invoice is approved.
-If the system responds with status 5, then you can’t activate the invoice and therefore should not ship the order.
-Something may be fishy with the customer.
+If the system responds with status 5, the invoice is rejected and cancelled.
+In these cases you can’t activate the invoice.
 Please note that rejected orders should not be shipped!

 How long does it take for the anti-fraud system to respond?
 The majority of all responses are sent within a few seconds, but a callback can take up to 24 working hours in special cases.
 Keep in mind that when this happens, it normally means something’s wrong and therefore our anti-fraud department need to make a manual control.
 Often this turns out to be a fraud and even though it takes a few hours, the wait is well worth it.